modir/using-laminas-framework-book/version2/docs/doctrine.md

 an entity, it loads the data from the table mapped to the entity, and assigns entity's fields with the data.

-I> The `Doctrine\ORM\EntityRepository` class implements the default repository.
-If needed, you can, I> by extending the `EntityRepository`, create your own repository for certain entity class.
+> The `Doctrine\ORM\EntityRepository` class implements the default repository.
+If needed, you can,
+> by extending the `EntityRepository`, create your own repository for certain entity class.
-I> We will show how to do that later.
+> We will show how to do that later.

 The most used methods provided by the `EntityRepository` class are listed in table 12.5.